piotr-machura/complex-solver/parser/README.md

 # java.math.expression.parser

-# This is a library forked from https://github.com/sbesada/java.math.expression.parser and slightly adapted to suit our needs.
-There is an appropriate comment wherever things were changed.
+### This is a library forked from https://github.com/sbesada/java.math.expression.parser and slightly adapted to suit our needs.
+There is an appropriate comment  with "!" wherever things were changed.

 java math expression parser is a maven project that lets you parse or evaluate math expressions.